bcdev/dashi/docs/guide/providers.md

 Implement the Chartlets API in your application-specific webserver using the controller implementations in `chartlets.controllers`.

-As an example, see [`server.py` of the demo](https://github.com/bcdev/chartlets/tree/main/chartlets.py/demo/server/server.py).
+As an example, see [`app.py` of the demo server](https://github.com/bcdev/chartlets/tree/main/chartlets.py/demo/server/app.py).

 ## Frontend integration